U.S. military grounds all Osprey aircraft in Okinawa after crash

 The top commander of the U.S. military in Okinawa said Wednesday its MV-22 Osprey tilt-rotor aircraft will be grounded until their safety is reviewed, after one of the aircraft crash-landed off the island prefecture, reigniting safety concerns among the Japanese public.

-Japan has already asked the U.S. military to suspend Osprey flights until the cause of Tuesday night's accident is determined and safety is assured.
+Tokyo has urged the United States to determine the cause of Tuesday night's accident and thoroughly check the safety of the Ospreys.
 It was the first major accident involving the transport aircraft since the start of its deployment in Japan in 2012.

-An Osprey from the Marine's Air Station Futenma in Ginowan, Okinawa, crash-landed in shallow water off the eastern coast of the prefecture's main island after conducting fueling training in the air.
+An Osprey, which takes off and lands like a helicopter but cruises like a plane, crash-landed in shallow water off the eastern coast of Okinawa's main island after conducting aerial refueling training.
 All five crew members were airlifted and two of them sustained injuries.

-Nicholson emphasized that it was clear that the incident occurred because the aircraft's propeller was damaged after cutting a refueling hose extended from a refueling plane and the U.S. government has decided not to stop flying Ospreys in other countries based on "what we know why the Osprey was damaged."
+Aerial photos of debris showed the fuselage and part of a wing about 80 meters off the shoreline.
+The area is near the Henoko district in Nago, where a facility to replace U.S. Marine Corps Air Station Futenma in Ginowan, also in Okinawa, is expected to be built -- a plan strongly opposed by Okinawa Gov. Takeshi Onaga.

-He also said the pilot, knowing the aircraft was damaged, decided not to "fly over Okinawan homes and families" and instead landed in shallow water off Camp Schwab, a Marine base in Nago.
+Nicholson emphasized that it was clear that the incident occurred because the aircraft's propeller was damaged after cutting a hose extended from a refueling plane and the U.S. government has decided not to stop flying Ospreys in other countries.

-The pilot's "heroic action" prevented a disaster, Nicholson said, adding, "We don't regret the great work of our young pilot and the decision he made not to endanger the Okinawan people."
+He also said the pilot, knowing the aircraft was damaged, decided not to "fly over Okinawan homes and families" and instead landed in shallow water, which was a "heroic action" that prevented a disaster.

-Aerial photos of debris taken by Kyodo News showed the fuselage and part of a wing about 80 meters off the shoreline.
+The U.S. commander also disclosed at the press conference that a different Osprey aircraft had made a belly landing the same night at the Futenma base.
+But he explained it was "a regular safe landing," although there was a problem with the landing gear.

 Japanese Prime Minister Shinzo Abe told reporters that the accident was "deplorable" and said safety should come first in Osprey flight operations.